lauren-thomas2/lauren-thomas2.github.io/_pages/cv.md

 ======
 * M.A.
 Candidate in Geography, University of Colorado Boulder, Expected 2026
 * B.S. in Environmental Science, University of Maryland, 2021
+  * Remote Sensing Minor
+* B.A. in Criminology & Criminal Justice, University of Maryland, 2021

 Work experience
 ======